 Over the past couple of years I have listened to cries emanating from all sectors of the society to break the monopoly held by the Jamaica Public Service Company (JPS) on the nation’s electricity market.
 The Honorable Minister, himself, Phillip Paulwell, has echoed similar sentiments and has publicly underscored his intention to break up the monopoly – hinting to the recently introduced net-billing and the soon to be introduced wheeling policies as the main vehicles.
 While these policies will undeniably play an important role in the bid to liberalize the electricity sector, the Minister’s work can’t stop there as more definitely needs to be done!

-JPS is a vertically integrated electricity company owning generation, transmission and distribution facilities and holds the rights as the sole entity to transmit, distribute and supply electricity throughout the Island as outlined in its All Island Electricity License -2011.
-JPS previously held the rights as the sole generator in the Island, however this was later changed in 2004 under the stewardship Minister Paulwell who introduce competition into this market by adopting a bidding process in the procurement of new power generating capacity.
+JPS is a vertically integrated electricity company owning generation, transmission, and distribution facilities and holds the rights as the sole entity to transmit, distribute and supply electricity throughout the Island as outlined in its All Island Electricity License -2011.
+JPS previously held the rights as the sole generator in the Island, however, this was later changed in 2004 under the stewardship Minister Paulwell who introduce competition into this market by adopting a bidding process in the procurement of new power generating capacity.
 The OUR (Office of Utilities Regulation) was given the mandate to manage and administer this procurement process as well as the preparation of the Least Cost Expansion Plan.

-Under the present power generation procurement policy successful bidders are required to sell energy and capacity to JPS under a Power Purchase Agreements (PPA) as an authorized Independent Power Produce (IPP).
+Under the present power generation procurement policy, successful bidders are required to sell energy and capacity to JPS under a Power Purchase Agreements (PPA) as an authorized Independent Power Producer (IPP).
 A PPA is a contract between two parties, one who generates electricity for the purpose (the seller, IPP) and one who is looking to purchase electricity (the buyer, JPS).
-The existing JPS’s All Island Electricity License prohibits any other entities from legally selling electricity to an end user.
+The existing JPS’s All-Island Electricity License prohibits any other entities from legally selling electricity to an end user.
 That is to say, if you wish to buy a generator whether renewable or conventional type with the intention of selling the electricity produced then you have to sell it to JPS under a PPA or under a net-billing license, whichever applicable, and not to an end user.
 Note however that you are allowed to be a self-generator, meaning that you can generate electricity for your own use on the site of generation and sell surplus to JPS and will be allowed under the wheeling policy, when introduced, to transmit the power over the JPS network to a remote site owned by you the self-generator.

 The introduction of SPPA can and will surely bring true competition into the supply of electricity throughout Jamaica and will have a greater effect on the price of electricity compared to the intended wheeling policy which will see only a small cross-section of the society benefiting – mainly large commercial and industrial customers.
 The Solar PPA model has been successfully implemented in the USA and is now seen as the most vibrant arm of the nations PV sector attracting massive investment from some of the countries top venture capitalists and other investors such as tech giant Google.
 How will the SPPA works?
-Well according to United States Environmental Protection Agency (EPA):
+Well according to the United States Environmental Protection Agency (EPA):

 A Solar Power Purchase Agreement (SPPA) is a financial arrangement in which a third-party developer owns, operates, and maintains the photovoltaic (PV) system, and a host customer agrees to site the system on its roof or elsewhere on its property and purchases the system’s electric output from the solar services provider for a predetermined period.
 This financial arrangement allows the host customer to receive stable, and sometimes lower cost electricity, while the solar services provider or another party acquires valuable financial benefits such as tax credits and income generated from the sale of electricity to the host customer.